Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective and -affine structures

-In this section, some notions introduced in ~\cite{Hos1} and ~\cite{Hos2} are generalized to higher dimensions.
-We first consider Frobenius-projective and Frobenius-affine structures on smooth projective varieties (cf. Definitions \ref{D0188}), including those of infinite level (cf. Definition \ref{D0050}).
-Also, in terms of connections on principal bundles, we introduce the higher-dimensional versions of Frobenius-indigenous and Frobenius-affine-indigenous structures of (in)finite level (cf. Definitions \ref{D0111} (ii) and \ref{D018}).
-Bijective correspondences between these structures will be constructed in \S\,\ref{Sg02gg10} (cf. Corollary \ref{C01111}).
+In this section, we introduce Frobenius-projective and Frobenius-affine structures on smooth projective varieties of arbitrary dimension (cf. Definition \ref{D0188}), including those of infinite level (cf. Definition \ref{D0050}).
+These are particular cases of the Frobenius-Ehresmann structures in ~\cite{Wak12}.
+Also, the previous study for the one-dimensional case can be found in ~\cite{Hos1} and ~\cite{Hos2}.